Companies Using WordPress

 | 91,385 | 2.58% |

-Based on 250,000 enriched companies, WordPress shows a fascinating migration pattern.
-It gains heavily from legacy CMS platforms — 14,375 companies switched from Joomla alone — but loses to modern website builders like Wix (net -3,587) and Squarespace (net -5,098).
-This reflects the broader industry shift toward no-code tools for simpler websites.
+Based on 2,547,003 enriched companies in our database, WordPress shows a clear migration pattern.
+It gains heavily from legacy CMS platforms, with 14,375 companies switching from Joomla and 5,837 from Drupal.
+But it loses to modern website builders like Squarespace (net -5,098) and Wix (net -3,587).
+The pattern: WordPress absorbs the legacy CMS tier and feeds the no-code tier.

 | Competitor | Gained | Lost | Net |